 The low-cost and high-cost projections change all the major intermediate assumptions at once in the same direction, either favorably or unfavorably.
 In contrast, there might be some interest in how the projections change when only one key assumption is changed at a time, either favorably or unfavorably.
 A sensitivity analysis shows exactly this.
 Just one assumption is changed at a time to determine the financial impact.
 Table 3 gives results of three sensitivity tests focusing on total fertility rate, mortality reduction, and real-wage growth.
 A significant component of the differences between low-cost, intermediate, and high-cost projections is the real-wage growth (specifically the difference between inflation and real wages, or the real-wage differential).
-Actuarial balances as well as the projected depletion dates change materially based on changes to this component.
+Actuarial balance and projected depletion date both change materially based on either a favorable or unfavorable shift to this component.

-If the real-wage growth assumption were changed from 1.20 percent to 1.82 percent, for example, the actuarial deficit would be reduced from 2.84 percent of taxable payroll to 1.78 percent, and the year of trust fund asset reserve depletion would be extended from 2034 to 2037.
+If the real-wage growth assumption was favorably changed from 1.21 percent to 1.84 percent, for example, the actuarial deficit would be reduced from 2.78 percent of taxable payroll to 1.70 percent, and the year of trust fund asset reserve depletion would be extended from 2035 to 2038.